AdobeDocs/experience-manager-headless-adaptive-forms.en/help/build-engaging-forms-using-core-components-and-headless-adaptive-forms-on-aem-65-forms.md

 To render the form hosted on your publish environment:

-1. Rename the env_template file to .env file.
+1. Rename the env_template file to the .env file.
 To rename, right-click the **env_template** file and select the **Rename** option.

     ![](/help/assets/screenshot2028117629.png){width="30%" align="left"}

     ![](/help/assets/screenshot2028117729.png)

 1. Set the following values for the variables in the .env file.
-After updating variables, save the file.
+After updating the variables, save the file.

     * **AEM_URL**: Specify the URL of the publish environment.
 For example, `https://localhost:4503/`

     * **AEM_FORM_PATH**: Specify the path of the Adaptive Form created in the previous lesson.
 For example, `/content/forms/af/contact-us/`

     </br>

     ![](/help/assets/lab65-starter-kit-environment-variable.png)

 1. Open the command window, ensure you are at the **react-starter-kit-aem-headless-forms** directory, and run the following command:

     ```Shell